MickJM/mq-metrics/README.md

 When running as a CCDT connection, this is similar to a client connection, with the client connection details stored in a secure, binary file.

+All configurations are stored in the Spring Boot yaml or properties file.

+`ibm.mq.queueManager: QMGR`